YouTube Animators Are More Popular Than Ever

 15) Proactive Thinker

-Proactive Thinker is a channel dedicated to uploading videos that have life-changing ideas from amazing books that help people live their best lives.
+Proactive Thinker is one of those YouTube animators' channels dedicated to uploading videos that have life-changing ideas from amazing books that help people live their best lives.

 If you don’t have the time or the energy to read a book, you are sure to learn something new from every video of Proactive Thinker.